SAVING EARLIER AMERICAN MUSIC (SEAM)

 The ultimate goal is preservation of this music through recordings and music collections.

-See the CDs available at:
+See the list of over 50 CDs available at:

 American Music Recordings Collection (AMRC)